 Sokyo’s head chef Chase Kojima shares his how-to guide on preparing and eating perfect sushi to help you master this culinary art.

 I learnt how to make sushi from my dad, who ran what I think was the best Japanese restaurant in San Francisco.
-There’s a lot of technique to making really premium sushi and it requires practice to master – working at it until it becomes a muscle memory.
-Here’s how we do it in the restaurant, with a few tips for making it at home.
+There’s a lot of technique to making really premium sushi and it requires practise to master – working at it until it becomes a muscle memory.
+Here’s how we do it at Sokyo, with a few tips for making it at home.

 1. The seafood